pinnacle-framework/Pinnacle/docs/content/fundamentals/datalayer_overview.md

 ### Data-backend

-The databackend typically connects to your database (although `pinnacledb` also supports other databackends such as a directory of `pandas` dataframes), and dispatches queries written in an query API which is compatible with that databackend, but which also includes additional aspects specific to `pinnacledb`.
+The databackend typically connects to your database (although `pinnacle` also supports other databackends such as a directory of `pandas` dataframes), and dispatches queries written in an query API which is compatible with that databackend, but which also includes additional aspects specific to `pinnacle`.

 Read more [here](../data_integrations/supported_query_APIs.md).